 Example: As a store manager, Jack has hired many brilliant and focused team members he trusts.
 When deciding on storefronts and floor design, Jack acts only as the final moderator for his team to move forward with their ideas.
 He is there to answer questions and present possible improvements for his team to consider.

 7. Pacesetter leadership style

-The pacesetting leadership style is one of the most effective for driving fast results.
-These leaders are primarily focused on performance.
-They often set high standards and hold their team members accountable for hitting their goals.
+The pacesetting style is one of the most effective for achieving fast results.
+Pacesetter leaders are primarily focused on performance, often set high standards and hold their team members accountable for achieving their goals.

 While the pacesetting leadership style is motivational and helpful in fast-paced environments where team members need to be energized, it’s not always the best option for team members who need mentorship and feedback.

 You may be a pacesetter leader if you: